Ashokkumar-Raja/Salary-Slip/README.md

 # Salary-Slip

 Implemented a salary slip calculator, enabling users to input various financial components including gross salary, bonuses, allowances, and additional details.
-Applies deductions for Income Tax (IT), Employment Insurance (EI), Canada Pension Plan (CPP) and adds Bonus, Allowance.
+Applies deductions for Income Tax (IT), Employment Insurance (EI) and Canada Pension Plan (CPP).

 Applied elegant algorithms to accurately compute deductions based on specific conditions such as gender-based tax adjustments and dependant-related deductions.
 Applies deduction of 1 % IT for females.